csinn/Painted-Prosthetics/Documents/MobileAppActors.md

 ****Actors Involved:**** Guest, User

 ****Select Gallery**** - Once a user is inside the "Galleries" section, they could pick from 2 galleries - "Public Gallery" and "Promotional Gallery".
 Both galleries would have the same features inside the app
-(liking, filtering), but posting to the "Promotional Gallery" could only be done by the admin (the admin would accept artwork from artists only through the website).
+(liking, sharing, filtering), and everyone could post into the "Public Gallery" (with admin approval).
+The admin could accept artwork from artists through the website and push it to the "Promotional Gallery".
 ****Actors Involved:**** Guest, User

 ****Like Images**** - Regardless of which gallery the user is in, they could like any artwork they find.
 Liking could use different emoticions like Facebook does (thumbs-up, happy emoji, hearts emoji, impressed emoji).